pgpmartin/BioC_For_NGS/slides/BioC_For_NGS_slides.md

 ##  96  83 108  95  84 110
 ```

+# S4Vectors List objects
-List = list with all elements of the same type
+List = list with all elements of the same type.
+See `?List`

 ```r
 start(irl)[1:2]